-If your employ part-time people, imagine someone coming up to you and saying that one of those part-time employees is collecting unemployment benefits while, at the same time, being paid wages by your organization.
+If you employ part-time people, imagine learning that one of those part-time employees is collecting unemployment benefits while, at the same time, being paid wages by your organization.

 “Can they really collect unemployment?” is an inevitable next question.